AACSB vs. ACBSP Accreditation: An Explanation

 While AACSB accreditation is older and has broader name recognition, ACBSP is also a very valid indicator of the high quality of the business school.
 Organizations want their employees to have the practical knowledge that they can implement right away, so an ACBSP-accredited MBA from a regionally-accredited school that emphasizes real-world applications of business expertise is a good choice.

-Utica College’s online MBA is accredited by the ACBSP.
-For more questions about accreditation and Utica College’s online MBA, call 866-295-3106 or request more information.
+Utica University’s online MBA is accredited by the ACBSP.
+For more questions about accreditation and Utica University’s online MBA, call 866-295-3106 or request more information.